 Jen Sungshine is a queer Taiwanese-Canadian interdisciplinary artist/activist, community facilitator, and cultural producer based in Vancouver, BC.
 She is the Co-Artistic Director and Co-founder of Love Intersections, a media arts collective producing intergenerational + intersectional QTBIPOC stories through documentary film.
 Her most recent works include Yellow Peril: Queer Destiny (2019), winner of the Gerry Brunet Memorial Award for best BC Short; and visual arts exhibit, Yellow Peril; Celestial Elements (2020) at the SUM Gallery.
-She is a co-producer of CURRENT: Feminist Electronic Art Symposium, Hot Pot Talks, and serves on the board of Vancouver Artists Labour Union Cooperative (VALU CO-OP).
-She is currently public programming for the Ghosts of the Machine exhibition (Jun 3-Aug 14) at The Polygon Gallery.
+She is a co-producer of CURRENT: Feminist Electronic Art Symposium, Hot Pot Talks, and is currently public programming for the Ghosts of the Machine exhibition (Jun 3-Aug 14) at The Polygon Gallery.

 In the Press